TeamPyOgg/PyOgg/docs/development.rst

 And then running the tests with the command::

-  coverage run --source=.. -m pytest coverage html
+  coverage run --source=../pyogg -m pytest coverage html

-You can then open the file ``htmlcov/index.html`` that gives a detailed line-by-line analysis of the tests' coverage.
+You can then open the file ``htmlcov/index.html``, which gives a detailed line-by-line analysis of the tests' coverage.